BugDeveloper/pcg-roguelike/README.md

 ### Known bugs
 * Mobes sometimes may see you through the walls.
 * Mobes can be stucked in the walls.
-* There are strange "shadow wall" in the middle of the map.
+* There is "shadow wall" in the middle of the map.